rai8d4/IT1600-HW4/ReadMe.md

 #### - [Developer Bio](https://github.com/rai8d4/IT1600-HW4/blob/main/devbio.md)

 Click above for a quick introduction about the developer of this personal resource, me!
-The amazing, wonderful, and extremely talented Rayyan Iqbal!
+The amazing Rayyan Iqbal!

 #### - [Coffee Chatter](https://github.com/rai8d4/IT1600-HW4/blob/main/coffeechatter.md)